Dec 2020 (Updated Sep 2021)

 - Cooking can easily cause PM 2.5 measurements to spike into the hundreds.
 I’ve observed myself that this can happen with only a small amount of visible smoke.

 Since the air quality monitor doesn’t log data, I used an ultra-hacky alternative: I set the monitor next to a laptop running a stopwatch.
-I then aimed a tabet at both of those screens and took a timelapse video.
+I then aimed a tablet at both of those screens and took a timelapse video.
 Finally, I manually transcribed the data by going to each minute marker in the data.
 (This was even more tedious than it sounds.)

 Results in a Tiny Room